Our policies are in place to guide parents and staff through correct procedures.

 We believe children have a right to grow up and learn in an environment free from prejudice and without discrimination.
 Parents and children are welcome at all times and it is acknowledged that parents have the greatest knowledge of their own child, and this is recognised and respected.
 We aim to promote self-esteem, individuality, autonomy and co-operation in each child in our care.
 Each child will have opportunities to participate in all activities within the Nursery.
 Children will receive praise and encouragement, feel valued and respected.
 We respect the differing home values and cultures of the children and their families.

 Our policy is based on the principles of promoting positive behaviour.
 We give clear boundaries to the children and tell them what they 'can' do, as opposed to saying 'don't'.
 For example: 'please walk', instead of 'don't run'.
 The principles include:

 - Speaking clearly and calmly

 - If there is no choice being specific

 - Including and involving children in decisions and ownership of their environment

 - BEING CONSISTENT!

 If your child has a serious accident, an ambulance will be called and we will contact you immediately.
 If we are unable to contact you, a senior member of staff will accompany your child to hospital.
 If it is necessary to close the Nursery in the event of an emergency, we will endeavour to contact you by telephone and make public announcements through the media.
-Our policies and procedures are displayed on the parent noticeboard within our Nurseries.
-Eventually you will be able to download a complete copy for each Nursery from the links which will be provided below.
+Our policies and procedures are displayed on the parent noticeboard within our Nursery.